Hybrid Querying Over Relational Databases and Large Language Models: SWAN Construction

 \subsection{Beyond-Database Questions}

-For each database in SWAN, we provide 30 beyond-database questions, resulting in a total of 120 questions across all databases\footnote{see https://github.com/ZhaoFuheng/SWAN/}.
-For each question, we also supply a hybrid SQL query that joins the tables in the relational database with the tables generated by LLMs.
-It is important to note that these hybrid queries assume the values generated by LLMs are materialized as tables.
+For each database in SWAN, we provide 30 beyond-database questions, resulting in a total of 120 questions across all databases.
+For each question, we also supply i) a hybrid SQL query that joins the tables in the relational database with the tables generated by LLMs (assume the values generated by LLMs are materialized as tables), ii) a hybrid SQL query that directly invokes LLM calls based on BlendSQL~\cite{glenn2024blendsql} functions, and iii) the corresponding gold SQL query from Bird, such that the expected answer is the execution results of the gold SQL query on the original Bird databases.
+Notably, these hybrid queries are manually crafted and fully executable.
+They are provided to assess the current capabilities of combining LLMs with databases to answer beyond-database questions.
+Automating the translation of beyond-database questions into hybrid queries is left as future work.